 Ensure prices match the product shown

-Marketers should not feature a picture of a top-of-the-range or enhanced product and quote in the headline a price for a lower specification model.
-For example, in 2014 the ASA upheld a complaint that a car ad was misleading because the models featured were shown with metallic paint and alloy wheels, which were not included in the price shown (BMW UK Ltd, 5 March 2014).
+Similarly, marketers should not feature a picture of a top-of-the-range or enhanced product and quote in the headline a price for a lower specification model.
+In 2014, the ASA upheld a complaint that a car ad was misleading because the models featured were shown with metallic paint and alloy wheels, which were not included in the price shown (BMW UK Ltd, 5 March 2014).

 Include non-optional taxes, duties, fees and charges

-Rule 3.18 of the CAP Code states that quoted prices must include non-optional taxes, duties, fees and charges that apply to all or most buyers.
+Quoted prices must include non-optional taxes, duties, fees and charges that apply to all or most buyers (rule 3.18).

-If it is not possible to calculate the charge in advance, for example because it depends on the consumer’s circumstances, the advertisement must make clear that the charge is excluded from the advertised price and state how it will be calculated (Rule 3.19).
+If it is not possible to calculate the charge in advance, for example because it depends on the consumer’s circumstances, the ad must make clear the charge is excluded from the advertised price and state how it will be calculated (rule 3.19).

-For detailed guidance on these rules please see Compulsory costs and charges: general.
+For detailed guidance on these rules please see:

 Clearly state any commitment the consumer must make to obtain the price